Skip to content

 You can lodge an objection to an assessment or reassessment if you feel an incorrect decision has been made.
 Objections must be lodged within 60 days.

-You should only consider objecting after you have taken all other steps to resolve your concerns, such as:
+Before objecting, you should consider other steps to resolve your concerns, such as:

 • telling us about any errors with your landholdings or values